Panoramic cityscape view of Medellín with modern buildings in the Aburrá Valley surrounded by mountains, Colombia

 Great time to visit!

-Medellín, Colombia is a Moderate destination perfect for culture and food.
+Medellín, Colombia is a destination with a temperate climate, perfect for City of eternal spring and cable cars.
 The best time to visit is Dec, Jan, Feb, Jun, Jul, & Aug, when weather conditions are ideal.
-Budget travelers can explore from $59/day, while mid-range trips average $143/day.
-Visa-free for short tourism stays.
+Budget travel costs around $65/day, while mid-range trips average $155/day.
+Entry rules depend on your passport.

 /day